Le1nism/MSSandbox/README.md

-# Microservices Learning Project
+# Microservices Sandbox

-A simple Docker-based microservices project for learning microservices architecture with real data exchange and a modern web interface.
+A simple Docker-based microservices project for learning microservices architecture with data exchange, performance monitoring and a modern web interface.

 ## Project Structure